lazarosgogos/Information-Retrieval/README.md

 Then navigate to the project folder, for example `~/anacoda/IRProject/` and place all the files included in this github repo.

 Make sure you have also downloaded the `db.sqlite3` database file and placed it into the PROJECT_DIR/WebApp directory, if you don't want to build the database from scratch (which would take hours).

+The speeches csv file should be created using data_preprocessing_opt.ipynb

 ## Building the database from scratch